jshekhawat/blog.jitendershekhawat.com/about.md

 Given Below is a brief CV of mine.

-[^1] This is supposedly a side note.

 -----

 ## Experience

 I have had two pretty succesful careers, for the first half of my professional life so far, I was a research analyst with [S&P Global Market Intelligence (F/K/A Capital IQ)](https://www.spglobal.com/marketintelligence/en/).

 And then, as a Software Developer and Manager in their financial anlaytics division.